This article was originally published in May 2013, and updated in April 2018

 Runaway Bay: Close to the airport which means you’ll make it from the conveyor belt to the beach in no time, but keep in mind the serene sound of waves lapping at the shoreline will be interupted by jets flying overhead.

 Negril: This area boasts the country’s most stunning coastlines, and hotel prices reflect this.

 Things to do in Jamaica

-One of the most popular ways to spend a day in Jamaica is enjoying a Dunn’s River Falls tour.
+If you can pry yourself away from these amazing beaches, then another popular way to spend a day in Jamaica is enjoying a Dunn’s River Falls tour.
 There, 55 metre high waterfalls are terraced through natural stairs in the rock, and include little lagoon-like pools.
 Thousands of visitors head there every year to climb up—and it’s not as hard as it sounds.
 There are also guides on hand to help those who find themselves off-balance.
 Entrance costs $20 for those age 11 and up.

 Another option is to book an excursion to the capital of Kingston.
 You’ll likely have to get up really early since it takes a few hours to drive there, but this will give you a great overview of the country.
 The scenic route passes by the beautiful Blue Mountains, which are home to some of the world’s most expensive coffee.